diogoascarneiro/TuubLuup/README.md

-# uTuubLoop
+# TuubLuup

-A Next.js application that allows you to watch six YouTube videos simultaneously on a single screen.
-Each video can be controlled individually, and you can open a separate control window for better management.
+A Next.js application designed for VJs and sound artists to create immersive audiovisual experiences using YouTube videos as source material.
+TuubLuup allows you to display multiple YouTube videos simultaneously, creating a dynamic visual canvas for live performances, installations, or experimental sound exploration.

 ## Features

-- Display six YouTube videos in a grid layout
+- Display multiple YouTube videos (1-8) in a customizable grid layout
+- Adaptive layout that optimizes space for odd numbers of videos
 - Individual controls for each video (play/pause, speed control)
 - Change videos by providing YouTube URLs or video IDs
-- Open a separate control window for better management of all videos
+- Separate control window for better management during performances
+- Auto-hiding interface for distraction-free visual experiences
 - Responsive design that works on various screen sizes

+## Perfect for

+- VJs looking for a simple multi-video mixing tool
+- Sound artists exploring visual accompaniments
+- Audiovisual performances and installations
+- Experimental music production with visual elements
+- Live streaming with multiple video sources
+- Interactive art installations

 ## Technologies Used